nowsecure/nowsecure-action/docs/advanced-configurations.md

 ## SBOM Generation

 To attach NowSecure SBOM data into Dependency Insights, in the `with:` section of the `convert-sarif` action, add `enable_dependencies: true`.
+As well, the job requires the `contents: write` permission (under the `permissions:` key in the workflow-level or job-level).

 ## Custom Build Version Strings